 Effective on the first day of the first pay period in payroll year 2019, wage rates in the above categories will be increased by 100% of the October through October Seattle/Tacoma/Bremerton CPI-U. This increase will not be less than zero percent (0%) nor greater than six percent (6%).

-John Oden and Stephen Bozarth shall be entitled to both the 2016 and 2017 wage adjustments for hours worked following the implementation of this agreement should they retire before.
+Rex Karrington shall be entitled to both the 2016 and 2017 wage adjustments for hours worked following the implementation of this agreement should he retire before.

 APPENDIX B: JOB DESCRIPTIONS